svlentink/www/blog.lent.ink/bitcoinSAM.md

 ### Refutation
 *Statements which weaken Counterarguments*

 + a.
-"The tie will be broken when the next proofof-work is found and one branch becomes longer"
+"The tie will be broken when the next proof-of-work is found and one branch becomes longer"
 + b. "it more profitable to play by the rules"
 + c. "download the full block and alerted transactions to confirm the inconsistency."
 + d. "public can see that someone is sending